The Ninth Annual High School GIDAS Research Conference

 Poster Presentations

 All poster presenters (including Honorable Mention) should prepare a five-minute (maximum) presentation to pitch their research to conference attendees (flexible format; simply deliver the content in an engaging way).
-All poster presenters should submit their final presentation materials by 11:59 pm (ET) on June 9, 2022 to the miRcore official email (which sent your file submission forms) with subject line “Poster Presentation” to be assigned to judges.
+All poster presenters should submit their final presentation materials by 11:59 pm (ET) on June 9, 2022 to the submission forms sent to authors to be assigned to judges.

 Poster Judges